johnemmanuelbond/loggers.larders/content/Locations/The North/Ruined Tower.md

 ###### Parent: [[The Floes]], [[Nordwythe]]

 > Moving aside the ooze-slicked rocks reveals two yawning cavern openings to either side.
 You see a trail of coagulating red liquid trickle down through the jagged disrupted stones which make of the floor.
 The ground itself slopes noticeably from right to left and has this odd depressed shape with a clear centerline, along which the red liquid drips.

->
+*On a DC 13 check:*
+> On the right-hand passageway you notice see how the ground slopes up towards a large pile of rubble.
+It's mostly shattered stones, but you see bits of corroded metal and the telltale soft splinters of long-rotten wood.
+A steady stream of that red liquid trails over the pile from the darkness on the other side before trickling down to your feet.
+But you notice far less liquid makes it to you than seems to fall over the rubble intially.

+*On a DC 17 check:*
+> A little ways before the rubble, you notice a faint shimmer and hum from the floor.
+Pushing aside some of the debris you notice a layer of dust sitting on top of... nothing?
+Then it shines, some kind of magical ward  is blocking they way down.
+> *(disintegrate or DC 20 dispel to break the ward and get into [[#The Teleportation Room]])*

+**Kargoe:** DC 10 insight to notice he doesn't seem himself DC 8 perception to see the skinsplinter curse has swollen with red ooze.
+1) If they never notice kargoe: the party walks straight into solved puzzle scene
+2) If they immediately chase kargoe: He seems to know just where to go and we can run a chase to see what happens.
+3) If they stop kargoe / If kargoe never goes: He'll try and break open the astrolabe when he gets to it.
+And he'll

 ### [The Hold](https://youtu.be/X-7c_sMeLT8?list=RDX-7c_sMeLT8&t=183)

-> Climbing up over the rubble you causes you to almost lose your footing as the ground rapidly descends about 20-25 feet downwards.
-Only the back wall is flat and pockmarked by deep grooves and squared-off cracks in the stone.
+> Climbing up over the rubble you causes you to almost lose your footing as the ground rapidly descends nearly 30 feet downwards.
+Across the chamber you see the back wall is pockmarked by deep grooves and squared-off cracks in the stone.
 Emerging from the wall in the back right corner is this ring of stones protruding outwards, reinforced by what looks like metal.
 >
-> The right and left walls themselves curve seamlessly into the floor where, dominating your attention, a pile of ruined metal and other detritus fills the last couple feet of the descent.
+> The back wall is the only flat surface in the room, the right and left walls themselves curve seamlessly into the floor where, dominating your attention, a dusty pile broken stonework, ruined metal, and other debris fills the last couple feet of the descent.
 It's topped by this broken glass encasement filled with a familiar red fluid.
-What looks like a mostly rotten wooden plank dangles above it by a chain from the arched ceiling.
+The remains of a rotten wooden plank dangles above it by a chain from the arched ceiling.
 >
 > Mixed in with all the mess at the bottom of the pit is a truly gross amount of lightly glowing red ooze which, as you look closer, seems to coat every surface in this room like wet glass.
-The whole room retains that unnerving sucrid scent now very familiar to you all, though it seems to be fading, at least compared to earlier.
+The whole room retains that unnervingly sweet scent now very familiar to you all, though it seems to be fading, at least compared to earlier.
->

 **Ambience:**
 - Any open wounds or blood droplets subtly “steam” when in contact with the dried ooze (harmless, but unsettling).